The Story Behind This Case Study

 However, optimising 50+ individual business listings and pages is going to be quite time consuming if we were to do this on a store by store basis.

-So, we took to the following steps:
+So, I donned my Local SEO Consultant cap and we took to the following steps:

 Managing Multiple Google Business Listings